tscolari/docode/README.markdown

 - execute the run list, in this case the developer.

-It also mounts the current folder (the project folder) as the /workdir inside the running container, allowing that external and internal tools to have access to the folder.
+It also mounts the current folder (the project folder) as the /workdir inside the running container, allowing external and internal tools to have access to the folder.

 ## TODO